Sark0Z1/BlueprintBuster/README.md

 ### 3.5.
 Legacy Restriction

-The translator rejects generation of classes whose name contains a forbidden substring (e.g. `QC`), exiting with a diagnostic message and return code `2`.
+The translator rejects generation of classes whose name contains a forbidden substring, exiting with a diagnostic message and return code `2`.
 This prevents legacy abbreviations from Blueprint asset names entering the native codebase.

 ---